shakiramarion/Weather-Data-Analysis-using-Python/README.md

 # Weather-Data-Analysis-using-Python
-This project analyzes a year-long weather dataset to explore trends in temperature, humidity, wind speed, visibility, and weather conditions using Python.
+This project involves analyzing a weather dataset using Python to extract insights about temperature, humidity, wind speed, visibility, and weather conditions.
+The dataset spans an entire year with 8,784 hourly observations.
+Key analyses include identifying weather trends, conditions, and variations, providing a comprehensive understanding of climatic patterns over time.